CokkocZateki/EvE-Fitting-Bot/README.md

 * It is strongly recommanded to use an HTTPS proxy in front of your server or switch to HTTPS (this last action probably requires code modifications).

-## Example

-You can see a working example by joining https://discord.gg/0rZvLaS6EJ4DbUPO (you don't even need a Discord account for it !).

-For example, try to type `.efb help`.

-_If nothing happens, or for questions, you can PM "Shadow" from the above Discord server or drop a mail to `ryanis.shadow[dot]gmail.com`._

 ## Configuration

 The list below describes briefly each configuration directive.